 COO Phil Koster began serving as a firefighter and paramedic more than 20 years ago.
 He is well versed in EMS system design, implementation, reimbursement, and management as he holds degrees in EMS and Business Administration.
 Before joining the Chatham Emergency Services team, he has worked for and lead multiple successful EMS systems in both rural and urban settings.
 He continues to lead by emphasizing excellence over accepting routine and driving improvements to better serve those who need us.
 He remains true to his roots and still functions as a paramedic and firefighter in addition to his administrative functions.

-Wayne Noha is a 33-year veteran of the fire service beginning as a volunteer firefighter and rising through the ranks of Montgomery Fire Department before accepting the position as Fire Chief in Chatham County with Chatham Emergency Services.
+Wayne Noha is a 33-year veteran of the fire service beginning as a volunteer firefighter and rising through the ranks of Montgomery Fire Department before accepting the position as Development and Engagement Chief with Chatham Emergency Services.
 Prior to beginning his fire service career, he had a private housing and construction business which he still holds certification and is continuing his education as a working adult.
 He strives on recognizing the contributions of both volunteer and paid personnel as vital parts of Chatham Emergency Services.
 He is involved in many community organizations and civic clubs.

 Director of Finance